Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Introduction

 \section{Introduction}

-Recent advances in single-cell methods allowed the simultaneous analysis of millions of cells, increasing depth and resolution to explore cellular heterogeneity \citep{Sikkema, han2020construction}.
+\extrafootertext{Code is available at \href{https://github.com/theislab/chemCPA}{github.com/theislab/chemCPA}.} Recent advances in single-cell methods allowed the simultaneous analysis of millions of cells, increasing depth and resolution to explore cellular heterogeneity \citep{Sikkema, han2020construction}.
 With single-cell RNA sequencing (scRNA-seq) and high-throughput screens (HTSs) one can now study the impact of different perturbations, i.e., drug-dosage combinations, on the transcriptome at cellular resolution \citep{yofe2020single, norman2019exploring}.
 Unlike conventional HTSs, scRNA-seq HTSs can identify subtle changes in gene expression and cellular heterogeneity, constituting a cornerstone for pharmaceutics and drug discovery \citep{sciPlex}.
 Nevertheless, these newly introduced sample multiplexing techniques \citep{mcginnis2019multi, stoeckius2018cell, gehring2018highly} require expensive library preparation and do not scale to screen thousands of distinct molecules.
 Even in its most cost-effective version, nuclear hashing, the acquired datasets contain no more than 200 different drugs \citep{sciPlex}.

 Consequently, computational methods are required to address the limited exploration power of existing experimental methods and discover promising therapeutic drug candidates.
 Suitable methods should predict the response to unobserved (combinations of) perturbations.
 Increasing in difficulty, such tasks may include inter- and extrapolation of dosage values, the generalisation to unobserved (combinations of) drug-covariates (e.g., cell-type), or predictions for unseen drugs.
 In terms of medical impact, the prediction of unobserved perturbations may be the most desirable, for example for drug repurposing.
 At the same time, it requires the model to properly capture complex chemical interactions within multiple distinct cellular contexts.
 Such generalisation capabilities can not yet be learned from single-cell HTSs alone, as they supposedly do not cover the required breadth of chemical interactions.
 In this work, we leverage information across datasets to alleviate this issue.